summerolmstead/Airport-Flights-Network/README.md

 First, we did a smaller network visualization of just the US major city airports.

-Next, we did the full flight network visualization in REAL TIME.
-Therefore, you can see the graph updating itself every second to measure the new edges and things for every flight occuring in the world.
-Note: The full_flight.html file because of this takes forever to load.
+Next, we did the full flight network visualization.
+Note: The full_flight.html file because of how much data is inside of it makes it take forever to load.